Problems on spherical maximal functions: Weighted norm inequalities and sparse domination

 \section{Weighted norm inequalities and sparse domination}

 In this section we are interested in weighted $L^p$ estimates for ${{\mathcal{M}}}_{{\mathcal{E}}}$, which are closely tied to sparse domination.

-\begin{problem} For given ${{\mathcal{E}}}\subset (0,\infty)$, find characterizations of weights $w$ for which ${{\mathcal{M}}}_{{\mathcal{E}}}$ is bounded on $L^p(w)$. \end{problem}
+\begin{problem} For given ${{\mathcal{E}}}\subset {{\mathbb{R}}}^+$, find characterizations of weights $w$ for which ${{\mathcal{M}}}_{{\mathcal{E}}}$ is bounded on $L^p(w)$. \end{problem}

-We refer to \cite{DuoandikoetxeaVega, DuoandikoetxeaSeijo, LeeJ-weighted} for interesting results with power weights $w_\alpha(x)=|x|^{\alpha}$.
+Almost conclusive results are known for inequalities with power weights $w_\alpha(x)=|x|^{\alpha}$ (see \S\ref{sec:power} below).
 However, a complete characterization of weights for which $L^p(w)$-boundedness of ${{\mathcal{M}}}_{{\mathcal{E}}}$ holds seems currently out of reach, for any ${{\mathcal{E}}}$.
-We will now discuss the powerful tool of {\it sparse domination} which generates weighted norm inequalities but is also interesting in its own right.
+We will now briefly discuss the powerful tool of {\it sparse domination} which generates weighted norm inequalities but is also interesting in its own right.

 Sparse domination, in its normed and pointwise versions, was first introduced because of its applicability to weighted norm inequalities for Calder\'on--Zygmund operators \cite{LeCZ, LeA2, CAR2014,lerner-nazarov,Lac2015,LeNew}.
 Here we are using the version of {\em bilinear sparse domination} from the works of Bernicot, Frey and Petermichl \cite{bernicot-frey-petermichl} and Culiuc, Di Plinio and Ou \cite{culiuc-diplinio-ou} which extended the scope of the theory to classes of operators beyond the Calder\'on-Zygmund theory.
 The concept was applied to spherical maximal operators by Lacey \cite{laceyJdA19}.
 For a general theory with many applications and more history see \cite{BeltranRoosSeeger-sparse} and \cite{Conde-AlonsoDiPlinioParissisVempati} and the references in those works.